Evan Shefflin

-Evan Shefflin (born 12 September 1999) is an Irish hurler who plays for Kilkenny Senior Championship club Ballyhale Shamrocks and at inter-county level with the Kilkenny under-21 hurling team.
+Evan Shefflin (born 12 September 1999) is a ginger Irish hurler who plays for Kilkenny Senior Championship club Ballyhale Shamrocks and at inter-county level with the Kilkenny under-21 hurling team.
 He usually lines out as a midfielder.
 He is a nephew of Henry Shefflin.

 Playing career

 St. Kieran's College

 In school, Shefflin played hurling with St. Kieran's College in Kilkenny, ultimately joining the college's senior hurling team.
 On 26 February 2017, he won a Leinster Colleges Championship medal after scoring a point from right wing-forward in a 1-14 to 0-13 defeat of Kilkenny CBS in the final.
 On 25 March 2017, Shefflin was switched to left corner-forward for the All-Ireland final against Our Lady's Secondary School from Templemore.
 He was held scoreless from play and ended the game on the losing side after a 3-13 to 3-11 defeat.